ni/nimi-python/docs/niscope/class.rst

             .. note:: Some functionality, such as time stamping, is not supported in all digitizers.

-            .. tip:: This method requires repeated capabilities (usually channels).
+            .. tip:: This method requires repeated capabilities (channels).
 If called directly on the niscope.Session object, then the method will use all repeated capabilities in the session.
-                You can specify a subset of repeated capabilities using the Python index notation on an niscope.Session instance, and calling this method on the result.:
+                You can specify a subset of repeated capabilities using the Python index notation on an niscope.Session repeated capabilities container, and calling this method on the result.:

                 .. code:: python

-                    session.channels['0,1'].read(num_samples=None, relative_to=niscope.FetchRelativeTo.PRETRIGGER, offset=0, record_number=0, num_records=None, timeout=datetime.timedelta(seconds=5.0))
+                    session.channels[0,1].read(num_samples=None, relative_to=niscope.FetchRelativeTo.PRETRIGGER, offset=0, record_number=0, num_records=None, timeout=datetime.timedelta(seconds=5.0))

             :param num_samples: